 11. Sample some of Alkmaar’s incredible cuisine

-We at Viatravelers know traveling is kind of the best thing to do in life – not only because it broadens the mind, but it also broadens the palate!
-Chasing the wonderful sights and attractions in Alkmaar is all very well and good, but no trip is complete without tasting the delicacies the town has to offer.
+We at ViaTravelers know traveling is the best thing to do in life – not only because it broadens the mind but also broadens the palate!
+Chasing Alkmaar’s beautiful sights and attractions is all very good, but no trip is complete without tasting the delicacies the town provides.

 As mentioned earlier, Alkmaar is considered one of the most important cheese cities on the planet, particularly for its unique historic cheese market.
 Sampling some of the town’s cheese should be part of any travel itinerary in the Netherlands.

-The most popular cheeses found here are gouda and edam, but there are many other European-style kinds of cheese to be enjoyed here.
-Seriously, the reason cheese shows up so much in this article is that Alkmaar’s cheese is gouda this world…I guess that joke only works if you use the Dutch pronunciation of gouda.
+The most popular cheeses found here are gouda and edam, but many other European-style cheeses are to be enjoyed here.
+Cheese shows up so much in this article because Alkmaar’s cheese is gouda this world…I guess that joke only works if you use the Dutch pronunciation of gouda.